xaviorlewis/tiktokNewspaper/README.md

 **To read the newspaper yourself, follow these steps:**

+Download this folder as a zip file.
-Open the index.html file in the newspaper directory to view the self-portrait.
+Open the text2.html file in your favorite modern browser.
+(Doubke-click, open with x)